-It may be hard to imagine now, but there was a time when products were sold in a physical sense and salespeople were seen as the go-to experts before any sale took place.
+It may be hard to imagine, but there was a time when products were just sold in a physical sense and salespeople were seen as the go-to experts before any sale took place.

-But consumer habits change, often shifting due to advancements in technology.
+But consumer habits change, often shifting due to technological advancements.
 Over the past few years, social selling has gained the attention of sales professionals looking to succeed in the altered customer purchasing landscape.
-With a predicted 2.55 billion social media network users globally by 2018 and consumers being five times more reliant on digital content than they were in the early 2,000’s, it is clear the digital space is here to stay.
+With a predicted 2.55bn social media network users globally and consumers being 5 times more reliant on digital content than in the early 2,000’s, it's clear the digital space is here to stay.

 An organization looking to drive sales has a raft of digital technologies to choose from to improve the selling power of a business.
 But, just applying and using these isn’t enough.
-There needs to be a digital selling strategy in place that guides the organization as a whole and ensures the digital assets are aligned with other activities that drive sales.
+There needs to be a digital selling strategy in place that guides the organization as a whole.

-Despite its success in boosting the selling process, research found that two-thirds of companies do not have any sort of social media strategy for their sales teams.
-As one of the most powerful and effective branches of digital sales, social selling seems undervalued and underutilized by organizations to their detriment.
+Despite its success in boosting the selling process, two-thirds of companies don't have a social media strategy for their sales teams.
+As one of the most powerful and effective branches of digital sales, social selling seems undervalued and underutilized.
 To rectify this, let’s go back to the start.

 The internet is the most disruptive force I've seen in my lifetime.
 Sales functions are undergoing a massive transformation out of sheer necessity.
 The reason they’re transforming is in direct response to the fact that the buyer is transforming - Jill Rowley, Social Selling Evangelist